 Diana Gaviria is a public health physician with board certification in Family Medicine.
-She has served as Health Officer with the Berkeley County Health Department since 2003 and is a Clinical Assistant Professor at the WVU School of Medicine.
-Prior to 2003 she was a physician in private practice in Martinsburg, WV and Kernersville, NC.
+She is the Deputy Health Officer/Medical Director at the Washington County, Maryland Health Department and is a Clinical Assistant Professor at the WVU School of Medicine.
 She attended Brown University undergraduate, obtained her medical degree from Case Western Reserve University and completed a residency in Family Medicine at the Medical University of South Carolina.
 She received a Masters degree in Public Health from the University of North Carolina.
 Her interests in the field of public health include prevention of chronic disease, healthcare-associated infections and environmental health.
 Outside of work she enjoys volunteer work with the Potomac Valley Audubon Society, running, skiing, travel and spending time with her husband Jon Pike, and their two sons Sean and Daniel.

 Dan Cogswell, Treasurer

 Dan worked as a software developer in Frederick for 30 years—first with the county government, then with LEIDOS Biomedical.
 He graduated from Shepherd back when it was a college, with a B.S. degree in Computer Science back when it was called Data Processing.
 He has become addicted to taking online courses and recently finished a Data Science Certificate from Johns Hopkins through Coursera.
 He and his wife Margaret moved to Shepherdstown in 1986 and soon after joined PVAS.
 Dan previously filled many positions on the PVAS board including one term as president.
 He also has had leadership roles with several youth soccer organizations and continues to enjoy the challenges of refereeing matches.
 He also enjoys hiking, traveling, old movies and an embarrassing number of comic strips.